jckuester/ltlfo2mon/README.md

 Configure
 ---------

 Custom predicates, functions or constants can be defined in `src/main/scala/ltlfo2mon/Conf.scala`.
-For example, the following line adds the definition of the uninterpreted predicate `w` to the first-order structure `struct`:
+For example, the following line adds the definition of the uninterpreted predicate `w` to the monitor:

 ```
 struct.addUoperator("w")
 ```

-Furthermore, the interpreted predicate `even(x)` is created as:
+Furthermore, the interpreted predicate `even(x)` can be defined with:

 ```
 struct.addIoperator("even", (args: Vector[Any]) => args(0).toString.toInt % 2 == 0)
 ```

 Here, `even` is the name of the predicate, and `(args: Vector[Any]) => args(0).toString.toInt % 2 == 0` is the algorithm to evaluate the truth value of the predicate.
-It is defined as a function of type `Vector[Any] => Boolean` that takes a vector of arguments as input and returns true or false.
-Note, that predicates and functions are not type-safe: you have to assure that `even(x)` takes a unary predicate `x` as input that has to be an integer, otherwise the monitor will crash or misbehave at runtime.
+It is defined as a function of signature `Vector[Any] => Boolean` that takes a vector of arguments as input and returns true or false.
+Note, that predicates and functions are not type-safe: you have to assure that `even(x)` takes a unary predicate `x` as input, which has to be an integer, otherwise the monitor will crash or misbehave at runtime.
 Functions can be defined similar to predicates with `addFunct(name: String, interpr: Vector[Any] => Any)`.

-To define a constant with name `3` and value `3` add
+To define a constant with name `3` and value `3` add:

 ```
 struct.addConst("3", 3)
 ```

-You can recompile `ltlfo2mon.jar` after making changes by running `sbt` in the base-directory of this project and then type `assembly` and press `RETURN`:
+You can recompile `ltlfo2mon.jar` after making changes by running `sbt` in the base-directory of this project and then write `assembly` and press `RETURN`:

 ```
 $ sbt